Lkember/Inventory-Rest-API/README.md

 1. Java
 2. SQLite

-This actually uses an in-memory database, but if data needs to be persisted this could easily changed by creating a file on your local drive and pointing SQLite to use it instead.
+This actually uses an in-memory database, but if data needs to be persisted this could easily be changed by creating a file on your local drive and pointing SQLite to use it instead.

 # Setup